chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ## Step Six (Confirm the internet connection)

-The gateway will confirm the internet connection.
+The miner will confirm the internet connection.
 Click "Next."

 ![Six](six.jpg)

-## Step Seven (Register the gateway)
+## Step Seven (Register the miner)

-This is the final step of registration through the gateway's access point.
-On this screen, you have the option to change the password for the gateway's access point "Chirp-XXXX" to enhance security.
+This is the final step of registration through the miner's access point.
+On this screen, you have the option to change the password for the miner's access point "Chirp-XXXX" to enhance security.
 We recommend changing the password.
 After changing the password click backand click the "Register" button.

 ![Seven](seven.jpg)